utsaslab/crashmonkey/README.md

 ## Setup ##

 Here is a checklist of dependencies to get CrashMonkey and Ace up and running on your system.
 * You need a Linux machine to get started.
-We recommend spinning up a Ubuntu 14.04 or Ubuntu 16.04 VM with one of the supported kernel versions mentioned above.
+We recommend spinning up a Ubuntu 16.04 VM with one of the supported kernel versions mentioned above.
 20GB disk space and 2-4GB of RAM is recommended, especially if you plan on running large tests.
 * If you want to install kernel 4.16, we have a [script](vm_scripts/install-4.16.sh) to help you.
 * Install dependencies.

   `apt-get install git make gcc g++ libattr1-dev btrfs-tools f2fs-tools xfsprogs libelf-dev linux-headers-$(uname -r) python python-pip`

   `pip install progress progressbar`

+  ` Ensure your glibc version is 2.23 or above (Check using ldd --version)`

 *  Clone the repository.